-In accordance with Code Section 3314.03(A)(11)(h), the GOVERNING AUTHORITY shall comply with Section 3313.801, as if it were a school district.
+In accordance with Code Section 3314.03(A)(11)(h), the GOVERNING AUTHORITY shall comply with Section 3313.801 as if it were a school district.

-In accordance with Code Section 3365.15, the GOVERNING AUTHORITY shall ensure that academically qualified students be permitted to participate in the Seniors to Sophomores program.
+In accordance with Code Section 3365.03, the GOVERNING AUTHORITY shall ensure that academically qualified students be permitted to participate in the College Credit Plus program.

 In accordance with Code Section 3314.03(A)(25), the Community School will open for operation not later than September 30.
+The Community School will comply with Code Section 3314.50 prior to opening for operation as applicable.

-The GOVERNING AUTHORITY represents that the school director, principal or the superintendent of the Community School, if a member of the governing authority, is a non-voting member of the GOVERNING AUTHORITY.
+The GOVERNING AUTHORITY represents that the school director, principal, or superintendent of the Community School, if a member of the GOVERNING AUTHORITY, is a non-voting member of the GOVERNING AUTHORITY.

 The GOVERNING AUTHORITY represents that the GOVERNING AUTHORITY will disclose any actual or potential conflict between any member of the GOVERNING AUTHORITY in his/her individual capacity and the Community School.
-To permit analysis of the existence of any actual or potential conflicts by the SPONSOR, the GOVERNING AUTHORITY shall submit to the SPONSOR, on an annual basis the completed Related Parties Disclosure Form attached hereto as Exhibit 8
+To permit analysis of the existence of any actual or potential conflicts by the SPONSOR, the GOVERNING AUTHORITY shall submit to the SPONSOR, on a quarterly basis, the completed Related Parties Disclosure Form attached hereto as Exhibit 8.

-The GOVERNING AUTHORITY further represents that the GOVERNING AUTHORITY will disclose any actual or potential conflicts, including, but not limited to, disclosure of any legal obligations such as employment or professional services contracts between any individual employed by or retained as a consultant by the GOVERNING AUTHORITY and the Community School.
+The GOVERNING AUTHORITY further represents that the GOVERNING AUTHORITY will disclose any actual or potential conflicts, including, but not limited to, disclosure of any legal obligations such as employment or professional services contracts, between any individual employed by or retained as a consultant by the GOVERNING AUTHORITY and the Community School.

-The Community School and GOVERNING AUTHORITY will comply with Section 3302.04 of the Code to the extent possible, except any action required to be taken by a school district pursuant thereto shall be taken by the SPONSOR, provided, however, the SPONSOR is not required to take action under Section 3302.04(F) of the Code.
+The Community School and GOVERNING AUTHORITY will comply with Section 3302.04 of the Code to the extent possible, except any action required to be taken by a school district pursuant thereto shall be taken by the SPONSOR, provided, however, that the SPONSOR is not required to take action under Section 3302.04(F) of the Code.

-The Community School represents that its name does not violate or infringe upon the intellectual property rights of any third party and has taken appropriate measures to secure the intellectual property rights with respect to its name.
+The Community School represents that its name does not violate or infringe upon the intellectual property rights of any third party and that it has taken appropriate measures to secure the intellectual property rights with respect to its name.

-As consideration for the sponsorship of the Community School by the SPONSOR, the GOVERNING AUTHORITY or, as directed, the Community School will pay a 2 percent sponsorship fee (the "Sponsorship Fee") to the SPONSOR, on or before the 10th day of the month for the term of this Contract, calculated on the total state foundation payment, based upon student enrollment, received by the Community School.
-The Sponsorship Fee will increase to 2.5 percent for the remainder of the school year should any of the following events occur:
+As consideration for the sponsorship of the Community School by the SPONSOR, the GOVERNING AUTHORITY or, as directed, the Community School will pay a 2% sponsorship fee (the "Sponsorship Fee") to the SPONSOR, on or before the 10th day of the month for the term of this Contract, calculated on the total state foundation payment, based upon student enrollment, received by the Community School.
+The Sponsorship Fee will increase to 2.5% for the remainder of the school year should any of the following events occur:

-- 1. Two consecutive audits demonstrate non-compliance, deficiencies, material weaknesses or any other material findings; - 2.
-Referral of any matters to the Ohio Ethics Commission; - 3.
-Site visit records compliance and Epicenter compliance (accurate/complete and on-time) falls below 79 percent for the year in any one category of records reviewed - 4.
+- 1. Two consecutive audits that have the same audit finding/s, or the same issue/s raised in two consecutive management letters; - 2.
+Site visit records compliance or EPICENTER compliance (accurate/complete and on-time) falls below 79% for the year in any one category of records reviewed; - 3.
+The Community School, as of its second year of operations, has less than two months of cash reserve available to cover normal operating expenses during any consecutive three-month period; - 4.
 The Community School receives an overall rating of "D" or lower; or - 5.
-The Community School is delinquent on any payments due to the Ohio Department of Education, the State Teachers Retirement System, the School Employees Retirement System or any other state agency.
+The Community School is delinquent on any payments due to the Ohio Department of Education, the State Teachers Retirement System, the School Employees Retirement System, or any other state agency.